 The more victims that were impacted, the more time in federal custody you will face.
 And, the more sophisticated the operation, the more likely the judge and prosecutor will view you as somebody who needs to be seriously punished.

-Another factor that relates to how much time you might do is the position you sit in.
+Another factor that relates to how much time you spend is the position you sit in.
 In other words, if you're a doctor milking the federal government out of millions of health care dollars, you can expect to get a very stiff sentence versus someone who's an employee getting paid the same amount.

 Whether or not the government gets cheated, it still needs to be right.
 And, if they can prove that you knew about it and helped, you could be prosecuted.
-But, an employee is not going to be punished anywhere near what a doctor would.
+But an employee is not going to be punished anywhere near what a doctor would.

 Will a Physician Charged With Health Care Fraud Lose Their Medical License?